Zubenelgenubi is Libra’s alpha star

 However, the two stars in Zubenelgenubi are relatively widely separated by around 5,400 astronomical units (AU).
 That’s 5,400 times the Earth-sun distance.
 At our distance from the sun, we complete an orbit in a year.
 But such a distant separation must mean a long orbital period of perhaps 200,000 years.

 So their large separation suggests these two stars might not be bound by gravity, after all.

 The names of Libra’s two brightest stars are derived from Arabic.
 Zubenelgenubi means “the Southern Claw (of the Scorpion)” and Zubeneschamali means the “the Northern Claw.”
 These names hark back to the times of the ancient Babylonians, who saw these Libra stars as part of the constellation Scorpius the Scorpion.

 Apparently, the Greeks and Romans separated this part of Scorpius into the constellation Libra the Scales, because the sun shone in front of this constellation on the autumn equinox.
 The balance symbolizes the equal lengths of the day and night that come with the equinox.
 Libra marked the position of the autumn equinox well over 2,000 years ago.
 At present, the sun shines in front of the constellation Virgo on the autumn equinox.

-According the Greek mythology, Virgo represents Astrea, the goddess of justice, holding Libra the Scales.
-Richard Hinkley Allen, in his classic work Star Names, says Libra in Roman eyes may have been the deification of Augustus as the arbiter of justice.
+According to Greek mythology, Virgo represents Astrea, the goddess of justice, holding Libra the Scales.
+Richard Hinckley Allen, in his classic work Star Names: Their Lore and Meaning, says Libra in Roman eyes may have been the deification of Augustus as the arbiter of justice.

 Zubenelgenubi’s position is at RA: 14h 51.4m, dec: -16° 5′